A Tree Sperner Lemma: A Tree Sperner Lemma

-In this section we prove our main result for labellings of trees.
+The usual Sperner's lemma starts with a triangulated $n$-simplex $\Delta$ whose vertices have a \emph{Sperner labeling}: \begin{itemize} \item each main vertex of $\Delta$ has a distinct label (chosen from $n+1$ labels), and \item each vertex $v$ of the triangulation is assigned a label of one of the main vertices spanning the minimal face of $\Delta$ that $v$ is on. \end{itemize} For instance, if $v$ is on the edge of $\Delta$ spanned by $a$ and $b$, then $v$ must be labelled either $a$ or $b$.

+For such a labelling, Sperner's lemma asserts that there must be a \emph{fully-labelled} simplex, i.e., one with all $n+1$ labels.
+In Theorem \ref{thm:tree-sperner}, we develop an analogous combinatorial theorem for \emph{proper} labellings of $n$-vertex trees by $n$ labels that will assert the existence of an edge with all $n$ labels.

 For this result, we view trees as combinatorial (i.e., connected acyclic graphs specified by vertices and edges), although in subsequent sections we shall consider the implications of our result for metric trees (tree-like metric spaces).

 Let $T=(V,E)$ be a tree with vertex set $V$ and edge set $E$.
 To avoid trivialities, we assume $V$ has at least two vertices.
 If $V$ is finite, we say $T$ is a {\em finite} tree; otherwise $T$ is {\em infinite}.
 Note that even for an infinite tree, between any two vertices $u$ and $w$, there is a finite chain of edges that connect $u$ and $w$ and this path of edges is unique.